 Everything about Jim Bruce screams experience and quality.
-His finger style blues lessons are of the very highest quality and most intuitive you are likely to find.
+His finger-style blues lessons are of the very highest quality and most intuitive you are likely to find.
 If you’re looking forward to learning just one of the many blues styles, you’ve found your coach going forward.
 More so if you want to add a wider range of blues styles to your guitar strings.
 For that very reason, you don’t want to make the mistake of not allowing Jim Bruce into your home.

 Comments from the reviewer:

-If you take up Jim Bruce’s offer to become your coach, you can go forward with confidence you’re going to be learning old-school acoustic blues guitar styles and techniques from past masters.
+If you take up Jim Bruce’s offer to become your coach, you can go forward with the confidence you’re going to be learning old-school acoustic blues guitar styles and techniques from past masters.

 The lessons actually focus on the styles and techniques; the old bluesmen used decades ago that made the blues sound what it is today.

 Although there is a massive difference between online guitar lessons and private lessons conducted in your own home.
 You will see for yourself that Jim Bruce has a wealth of knowledge and playing experience that comes across in the video lessons.